Microbial-Explicit-Model/MEMC/README.md

 Follow the download and installation insturctions for [R](https://cloud.r-project.org/) and [R studio](https://www.rstudio.com/products/rstudio/download/).

-#### For developers

-Clone the repository to install the package in development mode using the `devtools::load_all()` call in R studio from the root directory.
-Please refer to [r-pkgs](https://r-pkgs.org/) for more information on how to build and develop R packages.

 #### For users

 Use `remotes` to install MEMC as a built R package directory from github.